pallets/flask/docs/tutorial/install.rst

     $ pip install -e .

-This tells pip to find ``setup.py`` in the current directory and install it in *editable* or *development* mode.
+This tells pip to find ``pyproject.toml`` in the current directory and install the project in *editable* or *development* mode.
 Editable mode means that as you make changes to your local code, you'll only need to re-install if you change the metadata about the project, such as its dependencies.

 You can observe that the project is now installed with ``pip list``.